TheCocoaProject/cordova-plugin-nativestorage/README.md

 **REMARK**: All versions are backward compatible, so updating the plugin will not brick our application, instead it will give you all the latest features.

-This plugin was developed in the scope of an [IWT/VlAIO](http://www.vlaio.be/english) Tetra project [CrossMoS](https://www.msec.be/crossmos/) which assesses Mobile Cross-Platform Tools.
+The plugin was created and developed by [Gilles Callebaut](https://be.linkedin.com/in/gilles-callebaut-46a751104), in the scope of an [IWT/VlAIO](http://www.vlaio.be/english) Tetra project [CrossMoS](https://www.msec.be/crossmos/) which assesses Mobile Cross-Platform Tools.
+This wouldn't be possible without the contributions of [Alok Rajiv](https://github.com/alokrajiv), our Cordova and JavaScript guru.

 ## Contents
 - [Installation](#installation)